 Here we provide a formal study of the relationship between symbolic derivatives and related formalisms that can be used in the context of decision procedures for ERE.
 In particular, we first compare with classical derivatives of regular expressions and existing extensions.
 Next, we compare with existing extensions of classical finite automata and symbolic automata.
-Finally, we discuss work related to string solvers and implementation of the proposed techniques in the context of SMT solvers.
+Then we discuss work related to string solvers and implementation of the proposed techniques in the context of SMT solvers.
+Finally, we compare to the use of derivatives in matching, and to existing work on extended regular expressions over a finite alphabet.